Data Privacy and MIIC Records

 MDH or another public health agency may use MIIC to help them identify recommended vaccines and remind you about these immunizations.
 You may choose to decline these immunization reminders.

 An individual may decide to have their MIIC record "locked" to their current health care provider.
 Once a MIIC record is locked it cannot be viewed by other organizations, including other health care providers, schools, and child cares.
 Anyone who decides to lock their MIIC record may elect to unlock the record at any time or have it locked to a different health care provider.

 An individual may decide to opt-out of participating in MIIC.
 After an individual opts-out of MIIC, the demographic record is locked so it is not available to any MIIC users.
 The record is not deleted because that is the only way to ensure users do not re-enroll the same individual.
 Anyone who initially decides to opt-out may elect at a later time to opt-in.
 There is no penalty to choosing not to participate in MIIC.

-If you would like to limit your or your child's participation in MIIC complete the MIIC Privacy Setting Change Request or call the MIIC Help Desk at 651-201-5207.
+If you would like to limit your or your child's participation in MIIC, complete the MIIC Privacy Setting Change Request.
+If you have any additional questions, please contact the MIIC Help Desk at email@example.com.

 How do I get notified of my or my child's record being in MIIC?

 Letting individuals know that they have a record in MIIC is an important part of MIIC outreach efforts.
 Individuals are notified regarding their participation in MIIC and their right to limit participation in a number of ways: